Honduras - Tips

 provide local government crisis management training; grant debt relief;

-encourage environmental management expertise.
+and encourage environmental management expertise.
 Additional

-utilized to maintain
+resources were utilized to maintain

 anti-crime and drug assistance